vhelin/wla-dx/doc/codetoknow.rst

 Check the Z80 specific directives.
 All SMS/GG coders should find ``.SMSTAG``, ``.SDSCTAG`` and ``.COMPUTESMSCHECKSUM`` very useful...

+There are shadow register aliases for opcodes that use registers A, F, BC, DE and HL.
+The shadow register versions are just for convenience, if the programmer wants to explicitly show that he is now using the shadow registers.
+For example:

+  AND A     ; (original, assembles to 0xA7)
+  AND A'    ; (alias, assembles to 0xA7 and is in reality "AND A")

 Opcodes that make relative label references::

     JR *